 Some of these projects will use blended approaches to learning with both live and digital interaction, harnessing all the additional benefits that online resources can bring.
 Our online concert series will continue with specially commissioned films and an expanded programme of streaming and recording to share our performances, masterclasses and other activities with global audiences.

 By January 2021 we are planning to return to teaching all classes onsite, except where we think digital delivery is better for students.

 The Royal College of Music is a highly creative and adaptable community of exceptional students, professors and staff.

 To see how the RCM community has pulled together to create music remotely follow #RCMCommunity on social media.

-How will the operational changes affect my studies?
+How will the operational changes affect my studies from September 2020?

 Do digital lessons count as official lessons?

 Yes, learning and teaching via digital means counts as official lesson time.